Additional Resources

 How I Help Clients Develop an Authentic and Confident Speaking Style

 When I work with clients, my goal isn’t to change how they sound.
-It’s to help them sound more like themselves — with a confident speaking style rooted in confidence and authenticity.
-One of the first things I explain is that there is no single “right” way to be...
+It’s to help them sound more like themselves - with confidence.
+I want them to develop an authentic speaking style.
+Because an authentic speaking style is the foundation for feeling confident.
+One of...

 Let’s get one thing straight: confidence isn’t something you’re either born with or doomed to live without.
 There is a confident speaker inside of everyone—including you.
 My job?
 To help bring that out.
 But here’s the catch: most people go about building confidence...